Juanledesmaa/photo-finder/README.md

 ### Time Spent

-I spent almost three development days on this project (around 6-8 hours each day).
+I spent two development days on this project (around 6-8 hours each day).
 I allocated the time as follows:

 1. Project Setup and Architecture (20%)
 I began by defining the code layers, folder structure, and separation of concerns.
 The business models and networking layer were also established at this stage.
 We verified a successful connection to the app’s remote resources and ensured the business layer was properly integrated.